Telenav/kivakit/documentation/overview/setup.md

 2. Latest [Java 11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)

-   > TEMPORARY NOTE: At this time, even though KivaKit targets Java 11, it is not possible to build KivaKit under Java 11 due to a bug in the compiler.
+   > TEMPORARY NOTE: At this time, even though KivaKit targets Java 11 bytecode, it is not possible to build KivaKit under Java 11 due to a bug in the compiler ([JDK-8254557](https://bugs.openjdk.java.net/browse/JDK-8254557)).
 It is also not possible to build KivaKit's documentation under Java 12 due to a bug in Javadoc.
-Therefore, until these fixes are back-ported to Java 11, Java 13 is recommended to build KivaKit:
+Therefore, until these fixes are back-ported to Java 11, it is recommended to build KivaKit with Java 13:
    >
    > https://www.oracle.com/java/technologies/javase/jdk13-archive-downloads.html